JustinSo1/tic-tac-toe/README.md

 # Tic-Tac-Toe

 The famous paper and pencil game built using functional ReactJs with customizations such as difficulty, and board size.
+To have a quick demo of the game [click here](https://justinso1.github.io/tic-tac-toe/).

 ## Getting Started
 Acquire the files in this repository.